-25 JEE is Joint External Evaluation of the international Health Regulations (IHR) which looks at multiple aspects of health security in human health and beyond.
+33 JEE is Joint External Evaluation of the international Health Regulations (IHR) which looks at multiple aspects of health security in human health and beyond.
 PNG is planning to conduct a JEE in early 2020.
 The design of work on health security under PATH will be based on priorities identified in the JEE process and roles of others.
 Repeat of the JEE in 2025 would provide a tool for assessing results across partners.

-Desired result Indicator Data collection method & frequency Risks Who will collect & analyse the data Baseline Target Use priorities identified by Joint External Evaluation (JEE). able to conduct at least 5 core tests to diagnose priority diseases; quality of surveillance sites Monitoring for health security interventions to be defined (TBD).
+Desired result Indicator Data collection method & frequency Risks Who will collect & analyse the data Baseline Target Use interventions to be defined (TBD).
 Drivers of change 1.
-Strengthened evidence base as a basis for more informed policy dialogue & practice Learning products by type, & awareness of relevant audiences of products available Evidence of application of findings/lessons in policy & practice Evidence of response to requests from NDOH, PHAs etc Evidence on benefits & cost implications of integrated services, supervision etc MC reports on how knowledge outputs were requested & evidence of use for policy, planning, budgeting or to shape Program activities.
-Studies & analysis to show effects of more integration in service delivery & system functions, with cost implications.
-Hard to attribute changes to specific products MC to collect & analyse information on awareness, uptake & use of evidence and learning See note above Lessons fed back on best ways to select and communicate learning, analysis and synthesis of knowledge MC performance awards to reflect uptake of learning 2.
-Reduced key bottlenecks to deliver better health services using a problem driven approach Common bottlenecks identified that constrain provinces' performance e.g. slow release of funds to PHAs; low employment of graduating nurses & midwives due to bottlenecks and delays in the approval & funding of positions.
-Women & reps of people with disability Evidence of agreement between provinces and NDOH on 2 or 3 critical issues.
-Evidence that Program, working with others (within or beyond health sector), has resolved issue such as slow release of funds and / or low Will and ability of others to work together on tricky issues Will of GoPNG to resolve issues Some bottlenecks not resolved MC to report on selection process, how addressed and whether resolved Field visits to PHAs Specific baseline for each bottleneck See note above Use during implementation to adapt approach
+Strengthened evidence base as a basis for more informed policy dialogue & practice Learning products by type, & awareness of relevant audiences of products available Evidence of application of findings/lessons in policy & practice Evidence of response to requests from NDOH, PHAs etc Evidence on benefits & cost implications of integrated services, supervision etc MC reports on how knowledge outputs were requested & evidence of use for policy, planning, budgeting or to shape Program activities Studies & analysis to show effects of more integration in service delivery & system functions, with cost implications Hard to attribute changes to specific products MC to collect & analyse information on awareness, uptake & use of evidence and learning Specific target for each indicator will be set by the MC in the inception phase, in liaison with DFAT and GoPNG Lessons fed back on best ways to select and communicate learning, analysis and synthesis of knowledge MC performance awards to reflect uptake of learning Use findings during implementation to adapt approaches 2.
+Reduced key bottlenecks to deliver better health services using a problem driven approach Common bottlenecks identified that constrain provinces' performance e.g. slow release of funds to PHAs; low employment of graduating nurses & midwives due to bottlenecks and delays in the approval & funding of positions Women & reps of people with disability consulted on bottlenecks that reduce their access Participative methods, expert reviews or feedback while implementing approaches, to allow continuous adaptation with experience Evidence of agreement between provinces and NDOH on 2 or 3 critical issues Evidence that Program, working Will and ability of others to work together on tricky issues Will of GoPNG to resolve issues Some bottlenecks not resolved MC to report on selection process, how addressed and whether resolved Field visits to PHAs Specific baseline for each bottleneck Use during implementation to adapt approach